Kong/kong/CONTRIBUTING.md

 ## Found a bug?

 We would like to hear about it.
 Please [submit an issue][new-issue] on GitHub and we will follow up.
-Even better, we would appreaciate a [Pull Request][new-pr] with a fix for it.
+Even better, we would appreciate a [Pull Request][new-pr] (against the `next` branch) with a fix for it.
 If the fix is urgent, feel free to open the PR against the `master` branch.

 ## Want a feature?